scottfr/SystemsBook/Learning/learning.md

 ~ End Exercise

-The previous ILE presented the concept of a stock which changes based on flows in and flows out.
+The ILE "Essence Property # 1" presented the concept of a stock which changes based on flows in and flows out.
 The manner in which the stock changes is independent of the stock itself.
-The next ILE will present an additional dimension to the previous structure.^[Common Property # 1 [http://insightmaker.com/insight/4548](http://insightmaker.com/insight/4548)]
+The ILE "Essence Property # 2"^[Essence Property # 2 [http://insightmaker.com/insight/4548](http://insightmaker.com/insight/4548)] will present an additional dimension to the previous structure.

 # Model

-{"title": "Common Property # 1", "description": "A simple change can have a great impact on the result.", "load": "http://insightmaker.com/insight/4548"}
+{"title": "Essence Property # 2", "description": "A simple change in structure can have a great impact on the result.", "load": "http://insightmaker.com/insight/4548"}
 # End Model

 ~ Exercise

-As in the previous exercise take a few minutes and identify a number of situations you are familiar with which are represented by the model just presented.
+As in the previous exercise take a few minutes and identify a number of situations you are familiar with which demonstrate exponential growth.
 What are the quantities for the stocks and flows in those situations?
+What are the time frames for the exponential growth?
+Why doesn't the growth continue forever?

 ~ End Exercise

-Exponential growth results from reinforcing feedback from a stock to a flow, the next ILE will introduce a very different perspective of feedback.^[Common Property # 2 [http://insightmaker.com/insight/6120](http://insightmaker.com/insight/6120)]
+Exponential growth results from reinforcing feedback from a stock to a flow.
+The "Essense Property # 3"^[Common Property # 2 [http://insightmaker.com/insight/6120](http://insightmaker.com/insight/6120)] ILE will introduce a different perspective of feedback.

 # Model

-{"title": "Common Property # 2", "description": "And there is an alternative.", "load": "http://insightmaker.com/insight/6120"}
+{"title": "Essence Property # 3", "description": "There is more than one type of feedback.", "load": "http://insightmaker.com/insight/6120"}
 # End Model

 ~ Exercise

-As in the previous exercise take a few minutes and identify a number of situations you are familiar with which are represented by the model just presented.
-What re the quantities for the stocks and flows in those situations?
+As in the previous exercise take a few minutes and identify a number of situations you are familiar with which demonstrate goal seeking behavior.
+What are the quantities for the stocks and flows in those situations?
+What defines the goal for these situations?
+What governs the time frame over which the goal is achieved?

 ~ End Exercise